Verdict: 4 stars

-Lightroom has become a standard tool for a large number of photographers and it does streamline the organisation and editing of large numbers of photos.
+Lightroom Classic has become a standard tool for a large number of photographers and it does streamline the organisation and editing of large numbers of photos.
 But while it’s powerful and effective, its raw processing is not the best and its organisational system can feel quite awkward.
-Worse, for many users it’s become very slow to use.
-But it is convenient and powerful, and Adobe’s Photography Plans are very good value and include a constant stream of free updates.
+Worse, for many users Lightroom Classic has become very slow to use, though Adobe does continue to claim performance improvement in updates.
+But Lightroom Classic is convenient and powerful, and Adobe’s Photography Plans are very good value and include a constant stream of free updates.

 + Good value as part of the Adobe Photography Plan